 The Silent Ones are among the wealthiest beings per capita in the wormhole nexus.
 Each individual (except for the mortals) has a small army of assistant devices and servants, and the automated systems are intended to keep the wealth per capita at a high level.

 The Silent Ones have rather standard if advanced technology.
 It is highly autonomous and often integrated into huge systems designed to support and enhance individual immortals.
 A spaceship has an advanced autopilot and a onboard AI to communicate with other ships, refuel, plot the course and keep the passenger(s) happy.
 A personal computer (usually part of the dress) keeps track of its owner's duties and appointments, opening doors and directing other systems on its own.
 Nanotech, including a semisentient form of utility fog is commonplace, and their most advanced AIs operate at the third singularity or equivalent (although the AI used by the Silent Ones seem to have a very different toposophic phase space to that developed by the Terragen civilisation, so are not directly comparable).
-However, new technological development is apparently totally absent.
-The most advanced technology has either been purchased from other species or retained from the pre-immortal civilisation.
-Which technology is acceptable and which is not is determined by the various official Councils.
+These entities inhabit discontinuous arc-like structures around each of the terraformed planets.

 The cities of the Silent Ones are immense constructions, largely built out of artificial polymers or diamondoids.
 Many are mountain-like or pyramidal structures (some are monolithic blocks, others just wisps of crystal supported by nanotube fibers) with huge voids and galleries filled with garden-like vegetation far above the ground, huge mirrors and refractors.
 In sunlight, Silent One cities glitter like immense dreams.
 Each individual lives in a large complex based on its office, interlinked by hallways and maglev tubes; most of the city is empty or automated.

 A worrying fact is that the Silent Ones are stockpiling antimatter.
-Observers note the construction of new, huge orbital installations whose obvious use is antimatter production, and what seems to be dodecahedral storage systems in orbit around many of their planets.
+Observers note the construction of new, huge orbital installations around their sun whose obvious use is antimatter production, and what seems to be dodecahedral storage systems in orbit around many of their planets.
 It is uncertain why the Silent Ones are doing this, it might be just an autonomous system producing far in excess of demand, a deterrent to invasion or something more ominous.
-Since many observers regard them as downright insane, it is very worrying.
+Since many observers regard them as downright insane, it is a matter for some concern.